muhammadyaseen/vae-disentanglement/experiment-notes/thought-clarifying-notes/Talking to Jilles.md

 By next week Friday, I need to have done more experiments of Pendulum and Flow dataset.
 I'll think up how to handle Celeb dataset and how to compare the two approaches.

-Another interpretation of epsilon -> z mapping: epsilon's represent independent attributes whereas z's represent attributes that have a DAG-y structure
+He provided another interpretation of epsilon -> z mapping: epsilon's represent independent attributes whereas z's represent attributes that have a DAG-y structure